 Information on doing business and opportunities in Hong Kong

 High level visits

-March 2014: Minister for Trade and Investment, the Hon Andrew Robb visited Hong Kong.
-Mr Robb met with his Hong Kong counterpart, Secretary for Commerce and Economic Development, Mr Gregory So, as well as current and potential foreign investors.
+April 2015: Then Minister for Trade and Investment, the Hon Andrew Robb visited Hong Kong to meet with his counterpart, Secretary for Commerce and Economic Development, Mr Gregory So, as well as current and potential foreign investors.